-The Company has complied with the code provisions of the Corporate Governance Code (the "CG Code") as set out in Appendix 14 to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Listing Rules") throughout the year ended 31 March 2021 except that the independent non-executive directors are not appointed for a specific term, which deviates from the code provision A.4.1.
+The Company has complied with the code provisions of the Corporate Governance Code (the "CG Code") as set out in Appendix 14 to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Listing Rules") throughout the year ended 31 March 2022 except that the independent non-executive directors are not appointed for a specific term, which deviates from the code provision A.4.1.
 However, the independent non-executive directors are subject to retirement from office by rotation under the requirements of the Bye-laws of the Company.
 As such, the Company considers that sufficient measures have been taken to ensure that the Company's corporate governance practices are no less exacting than those in the CG Code.
+The code provision A.4.1 was deleted from the new Corporate Governance Code which became effective from 1 January 2022 (the "new CG Code").